UBC-MDS/punisheR/README.md

 y_val <- data[[4]]
 ```

-### Forward Selection using r-squared
+### Forward selection

 ```r
 forward(X_train, y_train, X_val, y_val, min_change=0.5,
     n_features=NULL, criterion='r-squared', verbose=FALSE)

 #> [1] 10

 ```
 When implementing forward selection on the demo data, it returns a list of features for the best model.
+In this example, we use r-squared to determine the "best" model.
 Here it
 can be seen that the function correctly returns only 1 feature.

-### Backward Selection using r-squared
+### Backward selection

 ```r
 backward(X_train, y_train, X_val, y_val,
     n_features=1, min_change=NULL, criterion='r-squared',
     verbose=FALSE)